 Water Distribution System: The Paxton Water Department currently purchases all of its water from the City of Worcester.
-Worcester's water system can supply as much as 103 million gallons of water per day.
-The system's unaccounted for water amount stands at 16 millions gallons, or 15% of the system's total capacity.
+Paxton has contracted to purchase water from the City of Worcester up to an annual average use of 450,000 gallons per day.
 While Paxton's current unaccounted for water figure of 15% represents an increase from its Year 2000 unaccounted for water figure of 10%, the 2000 figure is suspect because the water system was not fully metered at the time (as it is now).
 The water system's per capita water usage figure stands at 60 gallons per person per day, which is below the new State water policy that mandates water providers to get down below 65 gallons per person per day.
 Paxton's per capita water figure and unaccounted for water figure compare very favorably to its adjacent neighbors:

-Table TG-6 Comparative Water Usage Statistics - Year 2005
+Table TG-6 - Comparative Water Usage Statistics - Year 2005